-Jeff is a graduate of The College of the Holy Cross in Worcester, Massachusetts, where he received his B.A. in Political Science.
-Jeff resides in Rockland, Massachusetts with his wife.
+Jeff graduated from The College of the Holy Cross in Worcester, Massachusetts in 2005, where he received his B.A. in Political Science.

-– Obtained declaratory judgment establishing duty to defend under Owners and Contractors Policy in underlying case involving accidental death on premises of clients.
+- Declaratory judgment granted establishing duty to defend under Owners and Contractors Policy in underlying case involving accidental death on premises of clients.

 - Obtained declaratory judgment establishing duty to defend developer with regard to claim for construction defects in condominium project.

-– Obtained summary judgment for retail store after successfully precluding plaintiff from introducing expert testimony to support claim of dangerous and defective condition on store’s premises.
+- Court allowed summary judgment in favor of retail store in personal injury case after successfully precluding plaintiff from introducing expert testimony to support claim of dangerous and defective condition on store’s premises.

 Jeff can be reached by email at firstname.lastname@example.org.